These FAQs also apply to the very similar Panasonic AG-5710

 Tape piles up inside the VCR when it comes out of rewind

 Sometimes you won't even know this is happening unless you operate your AG-1980 with the cover removed.
 In other situations, the AG-1980 will go into STOP mode to protect itself.
 This indicates failure of the braking mechanism.
 It's especially noticeable when coming out of rewind while the tape is near the end, with very little tape on the left spool of the cassette.
 The braking mechanism is unable to stop the right tape spool in time, and the excess tape spools out behind the pinch roller.
-This is one of the problems that we test for and repair when you send your AG-1980 in for a Y/C board repair.
+This is one of the problems that we look for when you send your AG-1980 in for full service.

 The front panel display is black or very dim